Muna Lee (writer): Political activism

 In 1930 Lee returned with her children to Washington, DC, on leave of absence from the university.
-She was director of national activities from 1930 through 1931 for the National Woman's Party.
+She was director of national activities from 1930 through 1931 for the National Woman's Party where she worked to promote the Equal Rights Amendment.
 She frequently traveled across the US in representing it, and worked against discrimination against women in employment, including restrictions on certain kinds of work.
 The Great Depression was causing suffering for working people.

 Her work in poetry continued, as she published her own work in American literary magazines.
 In addition, she translated poems by Latin American writers.
 She produced 37 translations of poems by twenty writers for the groundbreaking book, Anthology of Contemporary Latin-American Poetry (1941), published by New Directions.

 In a separate endeavor, from 1934 to 1938, Lee wrote five detective novels under the pen name Newton Gayle (co-authored with Maurice Guinness, an American Shell Oil executive in Puerto Rico).
 The books were published in the United States and the United Kingdom, and well received at the time, particularly for their use of bilingual dialogue in English and Spanish.
 They have been translated into French and Italian.